 Patricia F. Davis Chair

-For information and audition excerpts please visit
+For information please visit

 https://cvillesymphony.org/auditions.

-Throughout its history the Charlottesville Symphony at the University of Virginia has been a source of tremendous civic pride and an emblem of the bond between University and Community.
+Throughout its history the Charlottesville Symphony at the University of Virginia has been a source of tremendous civic pride and an emblem of the bond between university and community.
 A 1974 Cavalier Daily article wrote of the newly formed orchestra as "the seed of new life for symphonic music in Charlottesville."
 Over the years the orchestra has made great strides in musicianship, by recruiting professional musicians to serve as the core for an orchestra of principal players, talented students and community musicians.

 Music Director Carl Roskott came to the University in 1991, bringing with him experience gained under such celebrated American conductors as Gunther Schuller, Sheldon Morgenstern and Murry Sidlin.
 Under Maestro Roskott's direction, the orchestra continued to evolve and its reputation flourished.
 Audiences from throughout Central Virginia came to concerts that frequently sold out.

 By the early 1990s, six professional musicians served as principals.
-Today sixteen professional musicians act as an invaluable artistic resource to the orchestra and to the community as well.
+Today 16 professional musicians act as an invaluable artistic resource to the orchestra and to the community as well.
 These musicians bring music to audiences far beyond the University by teaching classes in local schools, offering lessons to young musicians and performing for local civic and religious organizations.
 Without question, these distinguished performers are at the forefront of Charlottesville's vibrant artistic scene.

-In 2006, celebrated conductor Kate Tamarkin became Music Director and brought new attention to music and the arts in Charlottesville.
+In 2006, celebrated conductor Kate Tamarkin became music director and brought new attention to music and the arts in Charlottesville.
 With her distinguished career, exceptional musicality and inspiring leadership, she brought the orchestra to new heights of artistic achievement.
-When Maestra Tamarkin announced her retirement in 2016, a year-long search for a new Music Director began.
-In May 2017, Benjamin Rous, Resident Conductor at the Virginia Symphony, was announced as the orchestra's fourth Music Director.
+When Maestra Tamarkin announced her retirement in 2016, a year-long search for a new music director began.
+In May 2017, Benjamin Rous, resident conductor at the Virginia Symphony, was announced as the orchestra's fourth music director.

 Benjamin Rous: 2017 - present